Andrew Vaughn Player Props: White Sox vs. Giants

-On Wednesday, Andrew Vaughn (coming off going 1-for-4 with a double and an RBI) and the Chicago White Sox play the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 2:10 PM ET.
+The Chicago White Sox and Andrew Vaughn, who went 1-for-4 with a double and an RBI last time out, take on Alex Wood and the San Francisco Giants at Guaranteed Rate Field, Thursday at 2:10 PM ET.

+In his previous appearance, he went 1-for-4 with a double and an RBI against the Giants.

 Andrew Vaughn Game Info & Props vs. the Giants